Community safety and crime

 What should I do if I am suffering from someone's anti-social behaviour?

 If you believe you are a victim of anti social behaviour, you should contact either the Police or if you are a social housing tenant contact your housing representative.
 They will refer your initial enquiry to an officer who will get in touch and discuss your concerns.
-Alternatively you can report this behaviour through the our Anti-social Behaviour Reporting Line (01243 534700) and we will support you in resolving the issues.
+Alternatively you can report this behaviour to our our Communities Team (01243 534749) and we will support you in resolving the issue.
 This could include the following measures:

 Acceptable Behaviour Contracts (ABCs)